ngowri15/Spring-Boot-Projects/SPRING BOOT CRUD API FOR PROCESSING BOOK DETAILS/Readme.md

 ```
 ## How to Run this

-- Checkout the dboperations code from GIT
+- Checkout the SPRING BOOT CRUD API FOR PROCESSING BOOK DETAILS code from GIT
 - Import into Spring Tool Suite as Maven project
 - Run as Maven project with below goals